Volume Fifteen, Number Nine

 Is Avvo perfect?
 Of course not!
 And neither is TripAdvisor.com in choosing hotels and Yelp.com in choosing restaurants.
 However, my wife and I consult both of these websites, and find that they are accurate about 90% of the time.

-In order to consider other factors which I believe are important in choosing an immigration attorney, watch our video “How to Select An Immigration Attorney”.
+In order to consider other factors which I believe are important in choosing an immigration attorney, watch our video Immigration Lawyers: What to Know Before You Hire One.

 * Citizenship and Immigration Services (USCIS)